 Hello.
 Welcome to my site!
 Please browse my books.
 If you have questions, please send me an email.

 Series overview: The past and present converge in this enthralling, serpentine saga of a mother and two sons torn apart by the trauma of war.
 Set in Ukraine during the Russian Civil War, this suspensive coming-of-age mystery carries a poignant lesson about the fragility of freedom.
-Each story in this five-book series provides breadcrumbs to the jaw-dropping finale.
+Each story in this trilogy provides breadcrumbs to the jaw-dropping finale.

 Russian Mennonite Chronicles: This is a fictional story.
 The characters in these books do not portray any person in real life.